 Let’s start off with some great shopping, around Astoria! (assuming you had coffee and breakfast already, if not, just check below!).
 So let’s go to Paloma!
-Set in a splendid yard, you’ll find about 50 designers in a dozens of showrooms!
+Set in a splendid yard, you’ll find about 50 designers in dozens of showrooms!
 Just 250 meters from there, I bet you won’t resist Hungarian communist sneakers called Tisza Cipő.
 Spotted by Locals’ co-founder, Bart, also has a pair!

 So how about coffee now?
 Sip the local barista’s productions over some snack in another adorable courtyard at Fekete.
-If you skipped breakfast, spotter Timea recommends the nearby Zoska.
-Then make sure you check In Situ, a small designers’ shop next door, in a beautiful passage.
+If you skipped breakfast, go to the nearby Zoska.
 Then continue walking on the small ring (“ring” as a reminder of Budapest’s link to Vienna, its “sister” city for as long as they ruled the Austro-Hungarian empire!).
 You’ll soon pass the national museum with its huge columns (for history fans!).
 Hungarians like to seat on its huge steps or in its garden!
 Reach Kálvin tér.
-On the other side of the street, there’s some cool remains of the old city wall tucked in a secret street!
+On the other side of the street, there are some cool remains of the old city wall tucked in a secret street!

 From there your next stop is the Central market hall (Vámház krt 9).
-As well as being an architectural landmark, it’s the capital’s historical market place (warning: it’s not open on Sunday and closes at 3pm on Saturday!).
-Touristy but I still like shopping here and at the back you’ll get grannies selling their garden veggies (in the morning only).
+As well as being an architectural landmark, it’s the capital’s historical market place (warning: it’s not open on Sunday and closes at 3 pm on Saturday!).
+Touristy but I still like shopping here and at the back, you’ll get grannies selling their garden veggies (in the morning only).
 And then comes Liberty bridge!
 My favorite bridge of ALL!
 From now on till the end of August 2018 the bridge is closed to cars on some week-ends and loaded with performances!
-Cross to Buda to have lunch!
 Keep walking or catch any tram from Szent Gellért tér to Gárdonyi tér.
-For soups and sandwiches Timea likes Anyu, for tapas, there is La Nube.
+For soups and sandwiches, go to Anyu, for tapas, there is La Nube.
 For coffee, you HAVE to go to Kelet : (which also has great lunch deals).

 Day 1: 14:00 – 19:00